-The IMS Graduate Apprenticeship Program offers graduate students a unique opportunity to advance their research and technical expertise through immersive, hands-on apprenticeships within IMS's state-of-the-art nanotechnology and characterization core facilities of the Institute for Matter and Systems.
+The IMS Graduate Apprenticeship Program offers graduate students a unique opportunity to advance their research and technical expertise through immersive, hands-on apprenticeships within the Institute for Matter and Systems' state-of-the-art nanotechnology and characterization core facilities.

 Through this program, graduate students will:

-- Develop specialized technical competencies in nanotechnology tools and methods, high-resolution imagining and advanced material analysis
+• Develop specialized technical competencies in nanotechnology tools and methods, high-resolution imaging, and advanced material analysis

 Graduate apprentices must commit 10 hours per week to work within the IMS core facilities as a part of their graduate program, contributing to real-world research and facility operations.
 In return, IMS will support 50% of their graduate stipend and tuition.